 Step 7: Filing GSTR 3B on GST Portal

-Once the above details are prepared manually or through a GST software, GSTR 3B return can be filed on the GST portal within a few minutes.
-In case you use LEDGERS GST software, we will calculate all of the information above based on the invoices and purchase invoices you had generated.
+After providing the above-mentioned details manually or through a GST software, the user can file the GSTR 3B on the GST portal within a few minutes.
+In case you use LEDGERS GST software, the software shall calculate all of the information above based on the invoices and purchase invoices you had generated.
 Hence, you can simply enter the information provided by us into the GST Portal and click on submit.

 In case you do not use LEDGERS, you would have to prepare the above information manually to file the same on the GST portal.

 Using LEDGERS GST software you can prepare and file GSTR 3B return in a few clicks.
 In case you are not using LEDGERS GST Software, you can follow the steps below to calculate and file GSTR 3B return.